EnvisionDoc/iam/ldap/ldap_overview.md

 ## Key Concepts

-  - LDAP connection: The connection between the LDAP server and the EnOS Cloud.
+  - LDAP connection: The connection between the LDAP server and EnOS Cloud.
 An LDAP connection contains the configuration information of the LDAP server.
   - LDAP user: A user who logs in to EnOS via an account that is imported from an LDAP directory.